iawade/common_condition/README.md

 # Instructions for confirming BRaVa rare-variant gene-trait associations by conditioning on nearby common variants
+> [!IMPORTANT]
-[Please read until the end - some important considerations/potential pitfalls]
+> Please read until the end - some important considerations/potential pitfalls

 ## Prerequisites